Easy Chocolate Cream Pie

 - We had company over for dinner one weekend last month, and that always calls for a special dessert.
 Chocolate seems to be universally loved so I filled a graham cracker crust with a no-bake filling of cream cheese, powdered sugar, semi-sweet chocolate, and cream.
 To say they were swooning is an understatement.

 - The combination of the silky, rich chocolate filling and the sweet, buttery graham cracker crust can’t be beat.

-- Plus it’s even easier to make if you skip the homemade graham cracker crust and purchase a ready-made crust.
+- Plus, it’s even easier to make if you skip the homemade graham cracker crust and purchase a ready-made crust.
 And if you’re not opposed to Cool-Whip, it’s a simple substitute for the cream cheese and whipped cream combo in the recipe, but I recommend trying my filling first!

 - PRO-Tip: Chill this chocolate pie for 4 hours or more to allow it to firm up for easier slicing.